SushiLab/mVIRs/README.md

 ### mvirs.output.clipped

-The `mvirs.output.clipped` file contains name, orientation and position of aligned reads that were clipped (An alignment is clipped when not the entire read can be mapped consecutively).
+The `mvirs.output.clipped` file contains name, orientation and position of aligned reads that were clipped (An alignment is clipped when the read can only be partially mapped consecutively).

 The columns of the file are:

 - `Insert`: Name of the insert
-- `READORIENTATION`: Orientation of thr read (R1 or R2)
+- `READORIENTATION`: Orientation of the read (R1 or R2)
 - `HARD/SOFTCLIP`: Reported clip type by BWA (Soft --> longer part of the alignment.
 Hard --> shorter part of the alignment)
-- `DIRECTION`: Direction of the alignment in respect to the reference sequence
+- `DIRECTION`: Direction of the alignment with respect to the reference sequence
-- `POSITON`: Leftmost aligned based on the reference sequence
+- `POSITON`: Leftmost alignment position based on the reference sequence
 - `SCAFFOLD`: Name of the scaffold/genomic region of the reference sequence

 An example output is below: